swift-nav/libsbp/HOWTO.md

     ```

 1. Verify that package dependencies, their version numbers, and the
-   libsbp version number in the C, Python, and LaTeX developer
+   libsbp version number in the C, Python, JavaScript, and LaTeX developer
    documentation are consistent.

 2. Add to RELEASE_NOTES.md and update the CHANGELOG details with `make